symfony/symfony/UPGRADE-4.2.md

    set the "APP_DEBUG" environment variable to "0" instead.
  * The `Templating\Helper\TranslatorHelper::transChoice()` method has been deprecated, use the `trans()` one instead with a `%count%` parameter.
  * Deprecated support for legacy translations directories `src/Resources/translations/` and `src/Resources/<BundleName>/translations/`, use `translations/` instead.
+ * Support for the legacy directory structure in `translation:update` and `debug:translation` commands has been deprecated.

 Messenger
 ---------